artiya4u/CarbonDescent/README.md

 - Open the app and connect the sensors, speed or power sensor is required, heart rate and cadence sensors are optional.
 - Scan QR code from the web page to pair the Carbon Descent mobile app and setting up you profile (Weight, wheel circumference).
 - Mount your phone on the real bicycle and press the button to set front direction in the mobile app.
-- Open the GTA V game to story mode and get on a bicycle (on vehicle) you like.
+- Open the GTA V game to story mode and get on a bicycle in game (Can buy it in a website from phone).
 - Ride your real bike on a trainer and don't forget to turn on your fan on and get some drink and food.
 RIDE ON!